-- Scalability : We started off with clustering using K-means and DBSCAN using the euclidean distance.
-Since the unique cities were 40K, doing multiple iterations for large number of clusters is taking unfeasible time.
+- Scalability: We started off with clustering using K-means and DBSCAN using the euclidean distance.
+Since the number of users is 150+M, clustering them was taking unfeasible time.

-- Finding the perfect K (# of clusters): Elbow method does give best clusters which are statistically heterogeneous but practically knowing the perfect K varies with each city cluster into consideration.
-Smaller number of clusters doesn’t make sense for the problem and large number of clusters is making the results inaccurate and non scalable.
+- Finding the perfect K (# of clusters): Elbow method does give the best clusters statistically heterogeneous but practically knowing the perfect K varies with each city cluster into consideration.
+A smaller number of clusters doesn’t make sense for the problem and a large number of clusters is making the results inaccurate and non-scalable.

-- Limited distance measure algorithms: Only euclidean distance is available in Spark which is in-correct way for finding the Geo distance.
+- Distance measure algorithms: Euclidean distance is extensively available in most of the framework, which is an incorrect way for finding the geo distance.

-- Slow web scrapping: Only master node is used for scraping Geo coordinates.
-As a result, it is taking almost 4 hours to scrape for 4K addresses.
+- Slow web scraping: We tried to map each city’s center to the user’s IP address location.
+In distributed systems, only the master node is used for scraping geo coordinates.
+As a result, it is taking almost 24 hours to scrape just 24K addresses.

-The Haversine (or great circle) distance is the angular distance between two points on the surface of a sphere.
+The Haversine is a great-circle distance between two points on a sphere given their longitudes and latitudes.
 The first coordinate of each point is assumed to be the latitude, the second is the longitude, given in radians.
 The dimension of the data must be 2.
 Computing the distance is detailed down below and also built the same as a function in python.

-As the Earth is nearly spherical, the haversine formula provides a good approximation of the distance between two points of the Earth surface, with a less than 1% error on average.
-The Haversine distance is defined as a function in python and convert to UDF for use in Spark.
+As the Earth is irregularly shaped ellipsoid, the haversine formula provides a good approximation of the distance between two points of the Earth surface, with a less than 1% error on average.
+The Haversine distance is defined as a function in python and converts to UDF for use in Spark.

 # fn. to get areial distance in kms